siifux/developer.swedbankpay.com/payments/card/direct.md

                       icon="warning"
                       header="Site under development"
-                      body="This section of the Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}
+                      body="This section of the Developer Portal is under construction and may be incomplete or contain errors." %}

 {% include alert.html type="warning"
                       icon="error"